Minebomber/zoho-wp/readme.txt

 Connects Wordpress to the Zoho API and adds a form submission action to Elementor Pro forms.
 This plugin handles Zoho OAuth connection & access tokens, and adds a subscribe action to Elementor Pro forms that will add a contact to a Zoho Campaigns mailing list.

 == Changelog ==

+= 1.0.1 =
+* Refactor and add comments to class-zoho.php

 = 1.0.0 =
 * Created plugin